jacqschweiger/hopscotch/README.md

-# Hopscotch iOS Test Project
+# iOS Test Project

 ## Instructions:
-In this project you will be creating a simplified version of the Hopscotch projects feed.This app should pull data from our server at `https://hopscotch-ios-test.herokuapp.com/projects` and display it in a view that scrolls.
+In this project you will be creating a simplified version of the projects feed.
+This app should pull data from our server and display it in a view that scrolls.

 We included Cocoapods in the project if you need to import and external libraries but this is not required.